The Dental Hygiene Program

 - Prepare students to maintain high standards of ethical conduct.

 - Provide a learning environment for students that will instill the pursuit of life long learning.

-- Provide a curriculum that includes scientific advancement and innovations in the practice of dental hygiene.
+- Provide a curriculum that includes scientific advancement, innovations, and the use of technology in the practice of dental hygiene.

-- Instill in students the value of active membership(s) in state and national organizations.
+- Educate students about the value of active membership(s) in local, state, national and international professional organizations.